quru/image-defer/README.md

 * `maxLoaded` (default 100) - the maximum number of images to lazy load before starting to unload images again.
   This prevents the memory use of the web page from becoming too high.
-Images will only be unloaded when they are off-screen; if the number of visible images exceeds the limit then the limit will be breached.
+Images will only be unloaded when they are off-screen, so if the number of visible images exceeds the limit then the limit will be breached.
+  :warning: A common browser bug currently affects the way that image-defer implements this function, causing the memory use of the page to continue growing in some browsers :cry: See issue #2 for more details.

 * `onImageRequested` (default none) - a callback function for the _image requested_ event, see _Runtime events_ above.